quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

-As discussed in {{implementation}} however, there can be undesirable consequences to congestion control and loss recovery if a receiver uniltaerally reduces the acknowledgment frequency.
+As discussed in {{implementation}} however, there can be undesirable consequences to congestion control and loss recovery if a receiver unilitaerally reduces the acknowledgment frequency.
 A sender's constraints on the acknowledgement frequency need to be taken into account to maximize congestion controller and loss recovery performance.